CraftAcademyLabs/ca_course/guides/react_checkout_guide/07_some_refactoring.md

 ```

 And finally our implementation code:
-It should look like this ater you have refactored it.
+It should look like this after you have refactored it.

 ```js
 import React, { Component } from "react";